cdegroot/evrl/_posts/2020-11-03-cooplight-nodemcu-lua.markdown

-This little board contains the [Espressif ESP8266 WiFi-enabled microcontroller](https://www.espressif.com/en/products/socs/esp8266/overview) which packs a punch: a 32bit RISC processor clocked at up to 160MHz, on board WiFi, and the NodeMCU board adds power management, 4MB flash, and some odds and ends without increasing the footprint much beyond a small Arduino.
+This little board contains the [Espressif ESP8266 WiFi-enabled microcontroller](https://www.espressif.com/en/products/socs/esp8266/overview) which packs a punch: a 32bit RISC processor clocked at up to 160MHz, on board WiFi, very power-efficient "deep sleep" modes, and the NodeMCU board adds power management, 4MB flash, and some odds and ends without increasing the footprint much beyond a small Arduino.
 The best thing is that your local store will have it for around $5 and if you source if from China for around a dollar and change.
 I'm a big fan of Elixir and especially [Nerves](https://www.nerves-project.org/), but I'm also Dutch and therefore a cheapskate - I'll use a cheaper part if I can and the ESP8266 displaces a lot of stuff where years ago, you would only have considered a Raspberry Pi.

 NodeMCU is a development board and an SDK, and the SDK is in one of my favorite little languages, [Lua](https://www.lua.org/).
 Lua was made